causiq/logary/README.md

  - `Logary.CSharp` for C# idiomatic logging code
  - doesn't throw exceptions (on your callers)
  - low latency logging, efficient use of resources
- - advanced `Rule`-based system supports hierarchial logging
+ - advanced `Rule`-based system supports hierarchical logging
  - you can create your own metrics and derived/computed metrics or;
  - you can treat events as a Gauge of 1, ship it to Influx and be done with it